Paradise Beach Budget Accommodation -|- The easiest way to find and book accommodation in Paradise Beach

 Port Elizabeth – 77.5 km – about 50 minutes (to the east)

-The resort manages to attract international surfers from everywhere, because off the coast of Paradise Beach is a surf spot with a long, fast, breaking wave and that’s what makes this beach one of the best surfing paradises in the world.
+The settlement manages to attract international surfers from everywhere, because off the coast of Paradise Beach is a surf spot with a long, fast, breaking wave and that’s what makes this beach one of the best surfing paradises in the world.
 Or you dive completely with the Dive Charter & Scuba Diving School and take a look under the sea surface.
-Paradise Beach also offers kayaking, kitesurfing and jumping.
+Aston Bay also offers kayaking, kite surfing and jumping.
 And who knows, maybe you’re lucky and swim, dive, paddle or surf next to dolphins.

 Anyone who does not think so much about surfing on the water can still try on the board in Paradise Beach on a dune.
 On the big sand hills you can really try sand boarding.
 And those who do not want to know anything about boarding are advised to swing on the back of a horse and go for a ride.
 You can make beautiful rides along the beach here.
 So, get in the stirrups and go!

 Are you fascinated by the depths of the ocean and are you interested in his creatures?
 Grab your loved ones and check out one of the largest collections of sea shells at Jeffrey’s Bay Shell Museum.
 By the way, there is also, who would have thought, a surf museum in the city.